prasannavl/icomponent/README.md

     attributeChangedCallback(name, oldValue, newValue) {
         this.attributeChanged(name, oldValue, newValue) }

-    // Default impl of render, delegated to the RenderManager.
+    // Default impl of render, delegated to the IConfig.
     // This internal method can be overriden to provide custom render impls locally,
-    // while retaining the RenderManager semantics globally.
+    // while retaining the IConfig semantics globally.
     _render() {
-        RenderManager.render(this.view(), this.getRenderRoot());
+        IConfig.render(this.view(), this.getRenderRoot());
     }

     _postRender() {